Masters

 - An exceptional tradition and academic legacy

-The bioinformatics profession is at the forefront of technology, computing, and the life sciences and will position you for a fulfilling career addressing business and industry's most current and pressing needs.
+The bioinformatics profession is at the forefront of technology, computing, and the life sciences.
+This will prepare you for a promising career addressing business and industry's most current and pressing needs.

 The program's non-thesis track provides a more practice-based experience.
 You choose four bioinformatics elective courses and engage in an internship experience where you'll apply the knowledge and skills you gain in a real-world setting.

-Our location along Lake Michigan in the heart of Chicago offers you an array of academic, internship, and professional opportunities at research institutions, hospitals, biotech companies, government agencies, and labs, among others.
+Our location along Lake Michigan offers you an array of academic, internship, and professional opportunities at research institutions, hospitals, biotech companies, government agencies, and labs, among others.

 Loyola University Chicago's Graduate School is widely recognized for academic excellence and degree programs that command respect from employers spanning the broad spectrum of business and industry.